 Small Shareholders Directors

 The Listed company, could have a director elected by small shareholders.
-It needs a notice of a minimum of 1000 small shareholders or 10% of the total number of the small shareholder, whichever is lower.
+It needs a notice of a minimum of 1000 small shareholders or 10% of the total number of shareholders, whichever is lower.

 A company can appoint a person as an additional director, till the next Annual General Meeting.
 If for some reason, the next AGM isn’t held, then his term would end on the date on which such AGM should have been held.